 Designed for new teachers without a credential, the Reach Intern Credential Program allows working teachers to earn a single or multiple subject preliminary teaching credential over the course of 21 months.
 Using job-embedded coaching, the program focuses on the personal and professional development of new teachers, grounded in their actual experiences with students in the classroom.
 Over the course of two school years, participants become part of a team of new teachers and work with experienced coaches to become powerful classroom leaders and effective educators.

-The Moving Inquiry Into Teaching program will help you use research and practitioner literature to address problems of practice in your classroom while developing an inquiry-based mindset to improve your instructional skills.
+The Master’s in Teaching & Induction Program will help you use research and practitioner literature to address problems of practice in your classroom while developing an inquiry-based mindset to improve your instructional skills.
 Reach believes that an inquiry and research-based approach to teaching is vitally important to high quality teaching.
 The program supports teachers to move from using habits of inquiry in addressing problems of practice to designing robust research questions and consulting research and professional literature to expand their thinking about their practice.
 Teachers apply this new knowledge to a problem of practice, gather resultant data and analyze their findings.

 Teacher Induction and Clear Credential Program (formerly known as BTSA)

 The Teacher Induction and Clear Credential Program supports new teachers, following the completion of a Preliminary Credential, to move their practice from competent to exceptional, leading to a Professional Clear Credential.
 Like the Intern program, the Induction program emphasizes personalized and job-embedded coaching.
 At the same time, the Reach Induction Program connects new teachers to a community of new and experienced educators through a cohort model.